 Elizabeth’s assault during her high school years was a very difficult storyline for GH fans to watch; however, actress Rebecca Herbst did an incredible job of not only portraying the sadness, humiliation, and devastation around what a victim goes through, but the healing process during the aftermath and the need for justice.

 10. Monica’s Breast Cancer Diagnosis

-When Monica Quartermaine was diagnosed with breast cancer in the early 1990s, many GH fans wondered if the storyline was set up as a death sentence for the character.
+When Monica Quartermaine was diagnosed with breast cancer in the early 1990s, many GH fans wondered if the storyline was set up as a life sentence for the character.
 The arc proved to offer plenty of ups and downs for Monica, emotional moments, and some beautiful scenes around her strength and perseverance.
-While disappointing at first, the storyline was able to provide insight around the condition and spread awareness when it came to screening and mammograms.
+While a letdown at first, the storyline was able to provide insight around the condition and spread awareness when it came to screening and mammograms.

 9. Luke’s Goodbye

 Many GH fans were saddened to hear about Tony Geary departing from the popular soap in the summer of 2015.
 Luke Spencer had become a name that was synonymous with the daytime drama and his love affair with Laura Webber revolutionized what a soap opera super couple meant.
 When he left, there were some amazing ‘goodbye’ scenes between him and bestie Sonny Corinthos and his daughter Lulu.
 But no real goodbye between him and Laura.
 Many fans were devastated by the fact that there was no official scene between the two and felt Luke’s departure from Port Charles was anticlimactic.
 Luke and Laura weren’t ‘together’ when he left the show, but still some sort of goodbye between the couple would have completed Tony’s stint on a show he (and Genie Francis) helped put on the map.